lsu-ddem/pathways-site/content/3_Audio/1_Sampler/2_Lesson_2/index.md

 2. Build our sound source, assign it to a variable, and connect its output to our audio effect (using a new method called **.connect( )**
 3. The argument passed into the **.connect( )** method is the variable we created to store our audio effect

 Here is an example of how to add an audio effect into your code and attach it to the output of your sound file player.
-In the code embedded below, we create a delay effect and send both sound file players through the effect before they are passed to our master output speakers:
+In the code embedded below, we create a delay effect and send the output of our Tone.Players object through the effect before it gets passed to our master output speakers:

 {{% codepen 500 QxBmpm %}}